chris-stanton/BOILERPLATE-vanilla-animations/README.md

 ### Responsive Image Slider

 ###### Container that uses ES6 transitions to fade images in and out.
 There is also CSS code images to slide in and out instead of fading.
+Image slider is mobile friendly and follows HTML5, CSS3, ES6 and Flex Box standards.

 - *Desktop View*